jamesaoverton/obo-tutorial/docs/processing-data.md

 The raw triples we've been working with let us use linked data technologies such as RDF and SPARQL with our data, but so far they're just a crude translation of the table into triples.
 We can do better.

 The key technology we're going to use is SPARQL Update.
-Just like SQL, you can use SPARQL to SELECT data, but it can also be used to INSERT data.
+Just like SQL, you can use SPARQL to SELECT data and also to INSERT data.
 To make this work we're going to use three RDF graphs:

-1. the application ontology
+1. the raw triples
-2. the raw triples
+2. the application ontology
 3. the new model we're building

 Just as SQL lets you query over multiple tables, SPARQL lets you query over multiple graphs.
 We use the GRAPH keyword to indicate which graph to use.
 How do we name our graphs?
 You guessed it: with IRIs.
 These are the names we'll use for the respective graphs:

-1. tutorial:ontology
+1. tutorial:raw
-2. tutorial:raw
+2. tutorial:ontology
 3. tutorial:data

 Our SPARQL query uses the same prefixes as above.
 Instead of a SELECT block we have an INSERT block that basically uses Turtle syntax to specify the new data.
 Inside the WHERE block we have two GRAPH blocks: one to get data from the raw triples, and the other to get data from the application ontology.
 We also have a bunch of BIND statements to make some changes to the data before inserting it.
 Here's a simplified version:

     INSERT {
-      GRAPH study:data {
+      GRAPH tutorial:data {
         ?subject
           rdf:type        ?species ;
           rdfs:label      ?subject_label ;